Cordyceps: Anamorphic genera

 Isaria is a genus name that has been applied to many anamorphs of Cordyceps species.
 This genus itself is treated as a synonym of Cordyceps in Species Fungorum following the "one fungus one name" change, but many species names with Isaria are still preferred by Species Fungorum over the synonyms in other genera (e.g. Isaria sinclarii is preferred over Cordyceps sinclairii).
 Though confusing, this does match the "equal footing for priority" approach of the "one fungus one name" concept.
 To add to the complexity, Isaria is a conserved name with a conserved type.
 What remains under Isaria as of 2016 remains polyphyletic and can be divided into three main clades.

-Anamorphic genera closely allied to Cordyceps sensu stricto include Evlachovaea, Lecanicillium and Beauveria.
+Anamorphic genera closely allied to Cordyceps in the strict sense include Evlachovaea, Lecanicillium and Beauveria.

 Biology

 When Cordyceps attacks a host, the mycelium invades and eventually replaces the host tissue, while the elongated fruit body (ascocarp) may be cylindrical, branched, or of complex shape.
 The ascocarp bears many small, flask-shaped perithecia containing asci.
 These, in turn, contain thread-like ascospores, which usually break into fragments and are presumably infective.
+Cordyceps are used by drab stinkbugs to protect their eggs from parasitoid wasps.